mertcancoskuner/dyana/docs/loaders.md

 Dyana offers a set of loaders for different file types, with each loader having its own set of arguments.
 By default, each loader runs in an isolated, offline container.

 To view the available loaders and their scriptions, run `dyana loaders`.
+To show the help menu for a specific loader, run `dyana help <loader>`.

 ### AutoModel